dmx-systems/dmx-documentation/docs/installation.rst

 A default DMX installation is a *local* installation.

-The DMX server opens port ``8080``.
+The DMX Server opens port ``8080``.
 Your computer is still safe though.
-The DMX server comes with a request filter and by default it accepts requests only from localhost.
+The DMX Server comes with a request filter and by default it accepts requests only from localhost.

 .. warning::